AGDevX/Owl/README.md

 ## Authentication & Authorization

-Owl leverages the Auth0 platform to authenticate users and to request access tokens using the PKCE flow for calling the Spider Api.
+Owl leverages the Auth0 platform to authenticate users and to request access tokens using the PKCE flow for calling the Spider API.

 <br />